ManuelMebrat/TELCO-CHURNING/README.md

 Competitor (841): A significant portion of customers are switching to competitors, suggesting they may perceive better value or service elsewhere.
 This highlights a need for competitive analysis and differentiation strategies.

-Let's check the reasons:

 Churn Reasons Due to Competitors:

 Competitor had better devices:  313 customers.

 Competitor made a better offer: 311 customers.

 Competitor offered more data:   117 customers.

 Competitor offered higher download speeds 100.